Littorina obtusata: Habitat

 This species can be found in the littoral and sublittoral zone on rocky shores and piers, usually on brown algae of the genus Fucus.
 Minimum recorded depth is 0 m.
 Maximum recorded depth is 110 m.
 The habitat may define its color.
 On sheltered shores it has a lighter and uniform color (yellow, brown, orange or olive green).
 On exposed shores its color is darker and chequered.
+They are tolerant of low salinities and wide ranges of exposure.